tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 This information can be retrieved from several different sources.
-The primary source for discovering Designated DoH Server configurations is from properties stored in a SVCB or HTTPSSVC DNS Record {{!I-D.nygren-httpbis-httpssvc}}.
+The primary source for discovering Designated DoH Server configurations is from properties stored in a SVCB (or a SVCB-conformant type like HTTPSSVC) DNS Record {{!I-D.nygren-httpbis-httpssvc}}.
 This record provides the URI Template and the public obfuscation key of a DoH server that is designated for a specific domain.
 A specific domain may have more than one such record.

-In order to designate a DoH server for a domain, a SVCB or HTTPSSVC record can add the "dohuri", which has a SvcParamKey value of 4.
+In order to designate a DoH server for a domain, a SVCB record can add the "dohuri", which has a SvcParamKey value of 4.
 The value stored in the parameter is a URI, which is the DoH URI template {{!RFC8484}}.